Acona Biconbi Chandelier

-Before World War II Munari worked as a graphic designer for Italian publishing company Mondadori.
-He wrote more than 60 books: from children’s books to design manuals.
+Before the Second World War, Munari worked as a graphic designer for the Italian publishing company Mondadori.
+He wrote more than 60 books.
+From children’s books to design manuals.

 In 1948, Munari, along with Gillo Dorfles, Gianni Monnet and Atanasio Soldati founded the abstraction-driven Concrete Art Movement in Italy, the Movimento Arte Concreta (MAC).

-Bruno Munari produced many objects for the Italian design industry, including ash trays, coffee machines, televisions among other objects.
+Bruno Munari produced many objects for the Italian design industry, including ashtrays, coffee machines and televisions.
 The Acona Biconbi was designed in the late 50s.
 Originally conceived as a work of sculpture issued from Munari’s researches on the subject of multiples.
 It was manufactured as a game for the first time in 1961 by Danese.

-Munari died in the same town were he was born (Milan) on September 30, 1998.
+Munari died in the same town where he was born (Milan) on September 30, 1998.